mastodon/documentation/Running-Mastodon/Development-guide.md

 You can then run Mastodon with:

-    ./bin/webpack-dev-server & # New after 1.3.3
     bundle exec rails server

+Since 1.4, we are using Webpack, which in development environment needs to be started as well as the command above:

+    ./bin/webpack-dev-server

-Another approach to manage the different servers starting (redis, rails, webpacker, Sidekiq, streaming):
+Another, optional approach to managing the different processes starting (Rails, Webpack, Sidekiq, and the Streaming API) is to use the foreman tool.

-    gem install foreman --no-ri --no-rdoc
+    gem install foreman
     foreman start

-And open `http://localhost:3000` in your browser.
-Background jobs run inline (aka synchronously) in the development environment, so you don't need to run a Sidekiq process.
+Finally, open `http://localhost:3000` in your browser.

 By default, your development environment will have an admin account created for you to use - the email address will be `admin@YOURDOMAIN` (e.g. admin@localhost:3000) and the password will be `mastodonadmin`.